Merry meet everyone <3 span="span" style="mso-spacerun: yes;"> 3>:

 Rites for the Sabbath

-Litha is Aphrodite’s strongest point celebrate!
+Litha is Aphrodite’s strongest

-For this ritual you need a clear crystal, which has a hole (quartz is best, but well grinded glass will also do).
+What you need to to do For this ritual you need a clear crystal, which has a hole (quartz is best, but well grinded glass will also do).
 Attach crystal about half-meter length ribbon or to a strong string.

 Clear crystal with warm soap water.
 In addition to this you need a spiritual cleansing: Hold stone under running water and visualize all impurities leaving from it.